There is lots to do when you’re pregnant.

-Whether you had a c-section or a water birth, it will take time for your body to heal after the birth.
+Whether you had a c-section, natural or a water birth, it will take time for your body to heal after the birth.
 In fact, for those who had a perfect birth experience, the postpartum pain can come as quite a shock.

 Sitting down can be uncomfortable, peeing might hurt, and even walking might be out of the question.
 Your body has been through a lot and it’ll take a few days for the swelling to go down, so give yourself time and get plenty of rest.